Virginia Commonwealth University: Rankings and recognitions

+Five programs of VCU's VCU College of Health Professions rank among the top 50, including three in the top 10, according to U.S. News & World Report's 2025 rankings: rehabilitation counseling programs were No. 3 (tie), healthcare management programs and nurse anesthesia programs ranked No. 8 (tie), occupational therapy programs ranked No. 15 (tie), and VCU's physical therapy programs tied at No. 31.

 VCU Engineering, started in 1996 has seen tremendous growth and completely new facilities.
-As of 2014, U.S. News & Report ranked the Biomedical Engineering program 58th, Computer Engineering program 84th, Electrical/Electronic/Communications Engineering 89th in the United States.
+As of 2014, U.S. News & Report ranked the Biomedical Engineering program 58th, Computer Engineering program 84th, and Electrical/Electronic/Communications Engineering 89th in the United States.

-In 2016 U.S. News & World Report ranked VCU School of Pharmacy 17th among pharmacy schools in the United States.
-According to the 2012 U.S. News & World Report VCU School of Social Work was ranked 11 and the Public Affairs graduate program was ranked 53 in the nation.

 Faculty

 One faculty member and one alumnus have won a Nobel Prize: Baruj Benacerraf, an alumnus of the Medical College of Virginia, was awarded the 1980 Nobel Prize in Physiology or Medicine, and John Fenn, a professor in the College of Humanities & Sciences, was awarded the 2002 Nobel Prize in Chemistry.

 In the medical field, VCU has had four professors elected to the American Academy of Arts and Sciences' Institute of Medicine, most recently Steven Woolf in 2001.
 Historically, notable faculty members include Charles-Édouard Brown-Séquard, M.D., for whom Brown-Séquard syndrome is named.
 Hunter McGuire, M.D., was the Confederate surgeon for General Thomas J. "Stonewall" Jackson before he founded the "University College of Medicine", which later merged with Medical College of Virginia where he became the Chairman of Surgery.
 The Hunter Holmes McGuire Veterans Administration Medical Center is named in his honor.

-The theatre department includes two-time Tony Award nominee, costume designer Toni-Leslie James.
+The theatre department includes costume designer Toni-Leslie James, a two-time Tony Award nominee.
 The department's chair Sharon Ott received the 1997 Regional Theatre Tony Award on behalf of Berkeley Repertory Theatre; film actor Bostin Christopher is also on the faculty.